DFE-Digital/bat-design-history/app/mission-patches.md

 text: "register performance profiles 23",
 caption: "This patch was created for the creation of the 2023/2024 performance profiles" } , {
+text: "register api 24",
+caption: "This patch celebrates version 1 of the Register API to allow providers to submit data directly into the Register service"
 }]
 }) }}